Uganda to lose Sh169b in tourism as a result of coronavirus

-Uganda will lose $1.6 billion (Sh169b) a year in earnings from tourism as visitors stay away due to the impact of coronavirus, President Yoweri Museveni (pictured)
+Uganda will lose $1.6 billion (Sh169b) a year in earnings from tourism as visitors stay away due to the impact of coronavirus, President Yoweri Museveni (pictured) said.

 Tourism is one of Uganda’s economic mainstays as the east African country attracts visitors to see a range of game including lions, giraffes, buffalos and others that roam its savannahs.